 The pendulum can be used in other ways such as finding lost objects, and accessing information from your own subconscious mind.
 Gerald F. Kein has produced an excellent video program on the use of the pendulum, entitled, Using the Pendulum As an Analytical Tool.

-Note that this text is excerpted from the Level I Hypnotherapy Certification Manual, by Calvin D. Banyan, used in his hypnotherapy certification course, and is a National Guild of Hypnotists Approved Text Book, © 2004 Calvin D. Banyan.
+Note that this text is excerpted from the Level I Hypnosis Certification Manual, by Calvin D. Banyan, used in his hypnosis certification course, and is a National Guild of Hypnotists Approved Text Book, © 2004 Calvin D. Banyan.
 All rights reserved.